Welcome and Registration Point for international students

 In Germany, there are many different state-run (Sparkasse, Volksbank) and private banks for you to choose from.
 The services offered by these banks are very similar, but there are also some differences.
 For example, each bank might have different account management fees, offer additional services and either have more or fewer ATMs located throughout Germany.

-For technical reasons, you must wait at least one day after registering your address at the city office before you are allowed to apply for a residence or work permit.
+For technical reasons, you must wait at least one two days after registering your address at the city office before you are allowed to apply for a residence or work permit.
+At least six weeks before your visa expires, you should make an appointment to apply for a residence permit at the Foreigners' Registration Office.

 When applying for a residence permit for the first time, you should bring the following items: